NidheeshVirakante/nidheeshvirakante.github.io/index.md

 2017 July - 2020 November<br>
 Acoustic CAE Analyst, NVH and Acoustics <br>
 Mercedes Benz Research and development India Pvt.
-Ltd., bangalore, India
+Ltd., Bangalore, India

 ## Education
 Master of Technology in Mechanical Engineering, with speciallization in Mechanics and Design (2017)<br>